gibsonpp/GR-sslcm-data/README.md

 prespawn_surv
 </td>
 <td style="text-align:left;">
-Probability that an adult female fish survives from the beginning of the spawning period through successful spawning.
+Probability that an adult fish survives from the beginning of the spawning period through successful spawning.
 </td>
 </tr>